-The Investment Manager, L&G, has provided transaction costs information for the DC Section funds.
-Table 3 below sets out annual average transaction costs for the lifestyle options (including the default arrangement) and Table 4 sets out annual average transaction costs for the self-select funds.
-Transaction costs were borne by members.
-Explicit costs are those directly charged to or paid by the fund, e.g. taxes, levies and broker commissions, whereas implicit costs are costs such as differences between selling and buying prices (spreads) which may vary depending on market liquidity and the size of transaction.
-Implicit costs are calculated on the 'slippage' basis, as recommended by the Financial Conduct Authority.
-Under this basis negative implicit costs can arise when the actual price paid ends up being lower than the midmarket price at the time of placing an order.
+The following types of transaction costs are borne by members:

+1. Explicit costs: These are directly charged to or paid by the fund, e.g. taxes, levies and broker commissions.

+2. Implicit costs: These reflect the theoretical value that is lost to the market during the process of buying and selling, for example differences between selling and buying prices (spreads).
+Implicit costs may vary depending on market liquidity and the size of transaction.
+They are calculated on the 'slippage' basis, as recommended by the Financial Conduct Authority, under which a negative implicit cost can arise when the actual price paid ends up being lower than the mid-market price at the time of placing an order.